zonca/italianschoolsd-website/site/content/classes/_index.md

 Instruction will be in English, it will first cover the basics of Italian, using a conversation-first approach and engaging the students through language-reinforcing activities.

 Classes will have between 4 and 8 students online, 5-10 in-person.
+All in-person classes require both students and instructors to wear masks, independently of vaccination status, see [more details about our COVID-19 protocol](/covid19).

 For **kids in grade K to 8** we offer 2-hours classes once a week: